Dimensional Analysis in Statistical Modelling: Dimensional analysis

 To develop an algebra for measured quantities, for a function $ f $ we must say what we mean by $\{f( X )\}$ (usually easy) and $[f( X )]$ (sometimes challenging).
 The path is clear for $f$ a simple function.
 For example, consider $f(X)=X^2$.
 Clearly we must have $X^2= \{X\}^2 [X]^2$, yielding, say, (3 inches)$^2 = 9$ inches$^2$.
 But what if $ f $ is a more complex function?
 This issue will be discussed in general in Subsection \ref{sec:fcts} and in detail for $f(x) = \ln (x)$ in Subsection \ref{sec:logarithm}.

-For simple functions, the manipulation of both numbers and units is governed by an algebra of rules referred to as {\em{quantity calculus}}.
-This set of rules states that $x$ and $y$ \begin{itemize} \item can be added, subtracted or compared if and only if $[x]=[y]$; \item can always be multiplied to get $xy =\{xy\}[xy]$; \item can always be divided when $\{x\} \neq 0$ to get $y/x = \{y/x\}[y/x]$ where $\{y/x\}=\{y\}/\{x\}$ and $[y/x] = [y]/[x]$; \end{itemize} and that \begin{itemize} \item $x$ can be raised to a power that is a rational fraction $\gamma$, provided that the result is not an imaginary number, to get $x^\gamma = \{x\}^\gamma [x]^\gamma$. \end{itemize} Thus it makes sense to transform ozone $O_3 = \{O_3\} $ parts per million (ppm) as $\{O_3\}^{1/2}$ ppm$^{1/2}$ since ozone is measured on a ratio scale with a true origin of $0$ and hence must be non--negative \citep{dou2007dynamic}.
+For simple functions, the manipulation of both numbers and units is governed by an algebra of rules referred to as {\em{quantity calculus}} \citep{taylor2018quantity}.
+This set of rules states that $x$ and $y$ \begin{itemize} \item can be added, subtracted or compared if and only if $[x]=[y]$; \item can always be multiplied to get $xy =\{xy\}[xy]$ where $\{xy\}=\{x\}\{y\}$ and $[xy]=[x][y]$; \item can always be divided when $\{x\} \neq 0$ to get $y/x = \{y/x\}[y/x]$ where $\{y/x\}=\{y\}/\{x\}$ and $[y/x] = [y]/[x]$; \end{itemize} and that \begin{itemize} \item $x$ can be raised to a power that is a rational fraction $\gamma$, provided that the result is not an imaginary number, to get $x^\gamma = \{x\}^\gamma [x]^\gamma$. \end{itemize} Thus it makes sense to square-root transform ozone $O_3 = \{O_3\} $ parts per million (ppm) as $\{O_3\}^{1/2}$ ppm$^{1/2}$ since ozone is measured on a ratio-scale with a true origin of $0$ and hence must be non--negative \citep{dou2007dynamic}.
 These rules can be applied iteratively a finite number of times to get expressions that are combinations of products of quantities raised to powers, along with sums and rational functions of such expressions.

-This subsection concludes with examples that demonstrate the use of \DHo ~ and quantity calculus.
-We then provide basic assumptions and rules for quantity calculus.
+This subsection concludes with an example that demonstrates the use of DH ~and quantity calculus.

-\begin{example} This example concerns a structural engineering model for lumber strength now called the ``Canadian model'' \citep{foschiyao1986dol}.
+\begin{example} This example concerns a structural engineering model for lumber strength now called the ``Canadian model''\citep{foschiyao1986dol}.
 Here $\alpha(t)$ is dimensionless and represents the somewhat abstract quantity of the damage accumulated to a piece of lumber by time $t$.
 When $\alpha(t)=1$, the piece of lumber breaks.
 This is the only time when $\alpha(t)$ is observed.
-The Canadian model posits that
+The Canadian model posits that $\dot{\alpha}$, the derivative of $\alpha$ with respect to time, satisfies

 where $a$, $b$, $c$, $n$ and $\sigma_0$ are log-normally distributed random effects for an individual specimen of lumber, $\tau(t)$, measured in pounds per square inch (psi), is the stress applied to the specimen cumulative to time $ t $, $ \tau_s $ (in psi) is the specimen's short term breaking strength if it had experienced the stress pattern $ \tau(t)=kt $ for a fixed known $ k $ (in psi per unit of time), and $ \sigma_0 $ is the unitless stress ratio threshold.
 The expression $[ t ]_+$ is equal to $t$ if $t$ is non-negative and is equal to 0 otherwise.
 Let $ T_F $ denote the random time to failure for the specimen, under the specified stress history curve, meaning $ \alpha(T_F) = 1 $.